kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     | })                                       |
     |------------------------------------------|
 ```
-Each BucketAccess is meant to map to one account (or its equivalent) in the OSP with privileges to access the bucket.
-Once the association between OSP IAM identity/role and Kubernetes Service Account is complete, a secret and a service account by the name specified in the BucketAccessRequest is created and are stored in the namespace of the BucketAccessRequest.
+Each BucketClaim is meant to map to one account (or its equivalent) in the OSP with privileges to access the bucket.
+Once the association between OSP IAM identity/role and Kubernetes Service Account is complete, a secret and a service account by the name specified in the BucketClaim is created and are stored in the namespace of the BucketClaim.

-The sidecar sets the `AccessGranted` condition to `True` in the BucketAccess object, sets the `credentialsSecret` field to the name and namespace of the generated secret, and sets the `credentialsServiceAccount` fiedl to the name and namespace of the generated service account.
-At this point, the BucketAccess is ready to be utilized by workloads.
+The sidecar sets the `AccessGranted` condition to `True` in the BucketClaim object.
+At this point, the BucketClaim is ready to be utilized by workloads.

 NOTE: The secret is not created until the Service Account mapping is complete.

-## Bucket Provisioning with Service Account based Authn (for pods)
+## Bucket Provisioning with Service Account based Auth (for pods)

 The following stakeholders are involved in the lifecycle of provisioning bucket for pods:

  - Users  - specify bucket in the pod definition

-Once a valid BucketAccess is available, pods can use it to access buckets.
+Once a valid BucketClaim is available, pods can use it to access buckets.

-###### 1. User creates pod with a projected volume pointing to the secret in BAR
+###### 1. User creates pod with a projected volume pointing to the secret in BucketClaim

-A BucketAccess with condition `AccessGranted` set to `True`, and pointing to a secret by the name specified in the BucketAccessRequest is required for the Pod to be started.
+A BucketClaim with condition `AccessGranted` set to `True` is required for the Pod to be started.
 If either the Bucket hasn't been provisioned, or the access has not been granted - the pod will not run.
 It will wait indefinitely for those two conditions to be true.

-In order to specify the bucket for the pod, a projected volume pointing to the secret mentioned above needs to be specified, along with the service account pointing to the one specified in the BucketAccessRequest.
+In order to specify the bucket for the pod, a projected volume pointing to the secret mentioned above needs to be specified, along with the service account pointing to the one specified in the BucketClaim.

 ```
     PodSpec - pod1